 For those that live outside of the UK, we have a handy guide on how to watch streaming services using a VPN you could try in order to watch series 6.
 The BBC typically blocks VPNs though, so it might not be any easy task.

 There is some talk of Line of Duty series 6 being sold internationally, so it is likely to come to the US at some point, but at the moment, it is not clear who it will be sold to.
 Finding a VPN that isn't blocked by the BBC is unfortunately your best bet for now.

-How many episodes will be in Line of Duty season 6?
+How many episodes are in Line of Duty season 6?

-Line of Duty series one has five episodes, while series two, three, four and five all have six, meaning there were a total of 29 episodes before series six started.
+Line of Duty series one has five episodes, while series two, three, four and five all have six, meaning there were a total of 29 episodes before series six.